Almost mathematics, Persistence module, and Tamarkin category

 where $1_{(-\infty,-a)}$ denotes the rank 1 constant sheaf on $(-\infty, -a)$.
-Warning: the functor only preserves limit but not colimit, which is crucial to the proof!
+Warning: the functor only preserves limits but not colimits, which is crucial to the proof!

-Now, we claim that under the equivalence \autoref{prop: Rees construction}, the sheaves here are identified with $\bR$-graded almost local modules over $\Lambda_{\geq }$: i.e., we need to show that for all $a\in \bR$ and $F\in \Sh_{\geq 0}(\bR)$, we have
+Now, we claim that under the functor of \autoref{prop: Rees construction}, the sheaves here are identified with $\bR$-graded almost local modules over $\Lambda_{\geq }$: i.e., we need to show that for all $a\in \bR$ and $F\in \Sh(\bR_{(-\infty,0]})$, we have

 In fact, a direct computation shows that, for $U_a=1_{(-\infty,-a)}[1]$, we have